jmquigs/ModelMod/Docs/userguide/README.md

 these lines, most likely the CLR failed to initialize.
 TODO: lines
 4) While in game, try using the next/previous texture keys.
 You should see some artwork "flash green" while in game.
 If you don't, that probably means ModelMod isn't hooking the renderer properly.
 5) Try selecting some artwork and snapshotting it.
+If you can't see the selection texture, that may imply that the game is not using D3D9 for rendering, or that the hook renderer was not created successfully.
+6) If the snapshot fails with an exception, the game is not supported yet, but potentially can be supported with some programming effort.

 ## Troubleshooting ModelMod compatibility problems